huggingface/transformers/docs/source/performance.md

 If you're already using fp16 or bf16 mixed precision it may help with the throughput as well.

+You can enable this mode in the 🤗 Trainer with `--tf32`, or disable it with `--tf32 0` or `--no_tf32`.
+By default the PyTorch default is used.

 Note: tf32 mode is internal to CUDA and can't be accessed directly via `tensor.to(dtype=torch.tf32)` as `torch.tf32` doesn't exit.

+Note: you need `torch>=1.7` to enjoy this feature.

 ### Gradient Checkpointing